 Home Equity Loan is a type of Second Mortgage loan that’s given against the home equity.
 Equity is calculated by subtracting the amount owed on the home with the current value of the home.
 For example, assuming your home is worth $400,000 and you have $250,000 remaining on your current Mortgage, therefore, your home equity math break down will be as follows, $400,000 (Home Value) – $250,000 (Current Mortgage Balance) = $150,000 of available equity in your property.

 Since a Home Equity Loan is based on the available equity in the home, the borrower’s income and credit score are not taken into consideration at the time of approval.

-A Home Equity Loan can be taken for multiple reasons including Debt Consolidation, Home Renovation, improving credit score, or obtaining cash flow for personal/business use, Pay off consumer proposal, or paying off Mortgage/Property Tax Arrears.
+A Home Equity Loan can be taken for multiple reasons including Debt Consolidation, Home Renovation, improving credit score, or to obtain cash flow for personal/business use, Pay off consumer proposal or to pay off Mortgage/Property Tax Arrears.

 How is home equity built?

 Home Equity can be built in Four different ways – by making a larger down payment, by paying down the Mortgage, by increasing the market value of the home with renovations and additions or when the market value of your home increases on its own.

 Home Equity Loans Approved In Less Than 24 Hours!

 Before approving a Home Equity Loan, the home equity lenders need to determine the property value, its marketability, its condition and the Mortgage balance.
 The Mortgage balance can be confirmed by obtaining a recent Mortgage statement from the borrower or by requesting an information statement from the current lender.

 A Home Equity Loan is a lump-sum loan, which means the borrower gets all of the funds at once and repays it with a set/flat monthly interest only instalment payments.
 These payments are generally accompanied by a fixed interest rate that remains the same throughout the payment term of the loan.